Six steps you can take to manage stress and prevent burnout

 Prioritise basic self-care

 Giving your body what it needs is one of the best things you can do to prevent burnout.
-Some of the most basic, but effective, forms of self-care are sleep, rest and good nutrition.
+Some of the most basic yet effective forms of self-care are sleep, rest and good nutrition.

 Sleep helps us to regulate our mood, reduce stress and support our immune system.
-It gives our body and brain the opportunity to repair, restore and re-energise.
-It is recommended that you get between seven to nine hours of sleep each night, but you could need more depending on your specific needs.
+It gives your body and brain the opportunity to repair, restore and re-energise.
+It is recommended that you get between seven to nine hours of sleep each night, but you might need more depending on your specific needs.
 If you are having trouble sleeping, our tips for getting a good night’s sleep might be helpful.
-You can also consider speaking to your doctor about sleep.
+Consider speaking to your doctor about sleep.

 Rest allows your body and mind to completely relax while you are still conscious and aware of your surroundings.
 There are seven types of rest we all need: physical rest, mental rest, sensory rest, creative rest, emotional rest, social rest and spiritual rest.

 Eating a nutritious diet will also help you to support your mental and physical health.
-Your brain and body are constantly using energy.
-It is important to fuel them with a variety of food and get adequate hydration.
+Your brain and body are constantly using energy, so it’s important to fuel them with a variety of different foods and stay properly hydrated.
 Eating well doesn’t have to be expensive or complicated.
 You can find meal ideas in our recipe section.

 Question how you view success

-It is always important to remember that it is not your fault if you are stressed or burnt out, and experiencing these things does not make you weaker or less capable than anyone else.
+Remember that you are not to blame for feeling stressed or burnt out, and experiencing these things does not make you weaker or less capable than anyone else.
 There are many societal factors that influence who experiences stress and why.
-While we may not be able to get rid of societal structures, we can question and change the beliefs that we have as a result of living within them.
+While we may not be able to get rid of societal structures, we can question and change the beliefs that we have as a result of living within these structures.

-Many of us are taught that success is defined by status and wealth, and that to be successful we need to work as hard as possible.
-This drive to be constantly productive can lead us to take on more than we can handle, often at a cost to our physical and mental health.
+Many of us are taught that success is defined by status and wealth, and that to be successful, we must work as hard as possible.
+This constant drive to be productive can lead us to take on more than we can handle, often at the expense of our physical and mental health.

-It is important to know that your success is not defined by your productivity, your title or how much money you have.
+It is important to know that your success is not defined by your productivity, your job title, or how much money you have.
 Your success is defined by you.
-If you feel under pressure to meet certain milestones and be constantly productive, it might be a good idea to question how you define and measure your own success.
-You might discover that your beliefs about success were heavily influenced by the people and world around you, but aren’t necessarily your own.
-Know that you can unlearn these beliefs and set goals that are more aligned with your values, wellbeing and what makes you happy.
+If you feel pressured to meet certain milestones and be constantly productive, it might be helpful to question how you define and measure your own success.
+You might discover that your beliefs about success are heavily influenced by the people and world around you, but aren’t necessarily your own.
+Know that you can unlearn these beliefs and set goals that are more aligned with your values, wellbeing, and what makes you happy.

 Learn to complete the stress cycle to prevent burnout

 When we experience pressure or a challenge, our bodies produce a stress response.
-Stress hormones are released and this leads to physical changes such as an increased heart rate, faster breathing and tense muscles.
+Stress hormones are released and this leads to physical changes, such as an increased heart rate, faster breathing, and tense muscles.
 This stress response works as a cycle or a loop.
-When the thing that caused us to stress is gone, our bodies may still be in a state of stress.
-It is important to complete the stress response cycle to bring your body back to a state of calm.
+Even after the source of our stress is gone, our bodies may remain in a state of stress.
+It can be beneficial to complete the stress response cycle to bring your body back to a state of calm.

 There are many things you can do to complete the stress cycle: